 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
 Proprietary and fiduciary funds also use the accrual basis of accounting.
-Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue, and in the presentation of expenses versus expenditures.
+Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of unearned revenue and deferred inflows and outflows of resources, and in the presentation of expenses versus expenditures.
+Unearned revenues are addressed in Note 2M, and deferred inflows and outflows of resources in Note 2N.